 A degree candidate who wishes to withdraw from GSAS must complete a withdrawal notice form.
 The date the form is signed becomes the effective date of withdrawal.
+Additionally:

 - Withdrawing students should review the HUSHP Leave of Absence/Withdrawal Policy for important information.

 - Withdrawing students should review the HUIT policies on what happens to Harvard accounts and online access after leaving the University.

 - If withdrawal becomes effective mid-term, students will be charged relevant tuition and fees.
 (See below.)